PHILADELPHIA • PITTSBURGH • STATE COLLEGE • ALLENTOWN

 “Take me out to the ball game!”
 The home of the Pittsburgh Pirates is located on the North Shore of Pittsburgh, Pennsylvania.

-Top Cities To Visit In Illinois
+Top Cities To Visit In Pennsylvania

 The number one destination on your bus to Pennsylvania should undoubtedly be the city of Philadelphia.